astropenguin/pandas-dataclasses/README.md

 ### Metadata storing

-Fields typed by `Attr` are "attribute fields", each value of which will become an item of attributes (`attrs`) of a DataFrame or a Series object:
+Fields typed by `Attr` are "attribute fields", each value of which will become an item of attributes of a DataFrame or a Series object:

 <details>
 <summary>Click to see all imports</summary>